Local copilot (no API)

 Turn on the bridge

 Like every client, the copilot needs the small bridge running inside TouchDesigner.
+The easiest way is to drag the release .tox in — no Textport (see Install).
+Prefer one paste?
 Open the Textport (Dialogs → Textport and DATs), paste this one line, and press Enter:

 Not connecting?